xiaoyue10131748/cloudmesh-manual/docs-source/source/accounts/storage-gdrive.md

 Once we enable that we will get credentials.json file where all of our credentials are stored that can be used  to communicate with our Google Drive through Python Interface.
-After that, we will be redirected to a page where we need to create our own project as shown in the below picture:
+After that, we will be redirected to a page where we need to create our own project as shown in the next picture:

 ![image2](images/gdrive/image2.png)

-As we see below we need to select Google Drive API from here
+As we see next we need to select Google Drive API from here

 ![gd1](images/gdrive/image16.png)

-After that, we need to obtain the client_secret file as shown below: (The file that is downloaded as client_id.json needs to be renamed as client_secret.json)
+After that, we need to obtain the client_secret file as shown next: (The file that is downloaded as client_id.json needs to be renamed as client_secret.json)